 - Diagnosis: clinical

-- Differential diagnoses: sexual violence, domestic violence, elder abuse
+- Differential diagnoses: sexual violence, intimate partner violence, elder abuse

 - In acute NSSI: depending on the type of self-injury, surgical treatment might be necessary (e.g., stitches)